-FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt (IRQ).
+FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt.

-Application Note: This requirement is achieved by security features such internal encryption and scrambling mechanisms.
+Application Note: This requirement is achieved by security features.

-190 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.
+196 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.